Welcome to Boughton Aluph & Eastwell Parish Council’s website for our Neighbourhood Plan.

 I hope you will enjoy browsing the website which will be updated regularly to show you our progress at every stage as we create our Neighbourhood Plan.
 You can also add your comments.
 I very much look forward to reading what you have to say and seeing some lively debate.
 For those who want to know more about the process you will find a rich source of background information.
 You can also find out more about the volunteers who are working with us to produce the Plan.
 If you would like to get involved, we would welcome your help.
-There are plenty of things to do from delivering leaflets or questionnaires to neighbours on your street to working with others to research a particular local issue, for example, the type of housing we may need in the parish in the future, or the aspects of the natural environment that might need most protection.

 By harnessing the wealth of talent within our community, I believe we can produce a Neighbourhood Plan of which we can all be proud.
 My fellow Parish Councillors and I also hope that the Plan can become a focus for building a strong community spirit and promoting a sense of neighbourliness and togetherness throughout our parish.

 I urge you all to contribute.
 Together, we will shape the future of our community.

 Chair of Boughton Aluph & Eastwell Parish Council

 “I am delighted that the Parish Council for Boughton Aluph and Eastwell is taking up the opportunity to create a Neighbourhood Plan and I encourage local people to participate.